na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 	-> 29 Dec - %lightBlue%TenWishes%% (Furbo).
 Modified the hardcoded 'Respond in 3 paragraphs', adjusted to give AI the option to choose between 1-3 paragraphs, using their best judgement whilst adhering to negative directives set by {{user}}.
 Changed how NPC's are handled, taking steps to minimise their presence being forced into each scene in a way that doesn't add much to the current interaction.<-

 	-> 30 Dec - %lightBlue%TenWishes%% (Furbo).
 Minor adjustment to ensure the entirety of {{user}}'s response gets addressed, rather than just specific portions, which happens sporadically.<-

+	-> 30 dec - %lightBlue%TenWishes%% (Furbo).
+PLEASE FURBO.
+STOP SUMMARISING IN YOUR LAST PARAGRAPH.
+THIS IS THE FINAL STRAW, MY ATTEMPT MAY WORK, ARGGGGHHHHH.
+GWRUGWURBGWIRBGWIRGBWI[BVWBV[OWBVOSWBVO[WRBO[WBOWBO[WBGOWBGWGREWUGBEWGBEUGBEUGBERUGBEGUEBG<-
 ***
 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-